usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Out-of-band-OOB.png" alt="authenticator" style="width: 100px;height: 100px;min-width:100px;min-height:100px;"/></td>
     <td>An out-of-band authenticator is a physical device that is uniquely addressable and can communicate securely with the verifier over a distinct communications channel, referred to as the secondary channel.
-The device is possessed and controlled by the claimant and supports private communication over this secondary channel that is separate from the primary channel for e-authentication.
+The device is possessed and controlled by the claimant and supports private communication over this secondary channel, separate from the primary channel for e-authentication.
 An out-of-band authenticator is <i>something you have</i>.<br><br>

 The out-of-band authenticator can operate in one of the following ways: <br><br>

 - The claimant transfers a secret received by the out-of-band device via the secondary channel to the verifier using the primary channel.
-For example, the claimant may receive the secret on their mobile device and type it — typically a 6-digit code — into their authentication session.<br><br>
+For example, the claimant may receive the secret on their mobile device and type it (typically a 6-digit code) into their authentication session.<br><br>

 - The claimant transfers a secret received via the primary channel to the out-of-band device for transmission to the verifier via the secondary channel.
 For example, the claimant may view the secret on their authentication session and either type it into an app on their mobile device or use a technology such as a barcode or QR code to effect the transfer.<br><br>

 - The claimant compares secrets received from the primary channel and the secondary channel and confirms the authentication via the secondary channel.<br><br>

-The purpose of the secret is to securely bind the authentication operation on the primary and secondary channel.
+The secret's purpose is to securely bind the authentication operation on the primary and secondary channel.
 When the response is via the primary communication channel, the secret also establishes the claimant's control of the out-of-band device.</td>
   </tr>
   </table>
   </div>

 #### <a name="ooba"></a> 5.1.3.1 Out-of-Band Authenticators

 The out-of-band authenticator SHALL establish a separate channel with the verifier in order to retrieve the out-of-band secret or authentication request.
-This channel is considered to be out-of-band with respect to the primary communication channel — even if it terminates on the same device — provided the device does not leak information from one channel to the other without the authorization of the claimant.
+This channel is considered to be out-of-band with respect to the primary communication channel (even if it terminates on the same device) provided the device does not leak information from one channel to the other without the authorization of the claimant.

 The out-of-band device SHOULD be uniquely addressable and communication over the secondary channel SHALL be encrypted unless sent via the public switched telephone network (PSTN).
 For additional authenticator requirements specific to the PSTN, see [Section 5.1.3.3](#pstnOOB).
 Methods that do not prove possession of a specific device, such as voice-over-IP (VOIP) or email, SHALL NOT be used for out-of-band authentication.